Now, people consume twice the amount of content on a mobile than they do on a desktop.

 Hybrid apps are one option to overcome this, which can be deployed to both iOS and Android.
 We build hybrid apps regularly, helping our clients accelerate there time to launch and reduce costs, while reaching the widest audiences possible.

-It depends on your business and app requirements.
+The right app for you depends on your business and app requirements.
 If you want to prioritise features, a native app is a better choice.
 If you just want an app to provide a simple, interactive resource, a web app may be better.

 There is also another option: a progressive web app (PWA).
 PWAs are hybrids between web and native apps, providing additional functionality options, compared to standalone web apps.